CS571-F25/p204/spec.md

 ## Vision & Proposal Alignment

 TermRooms reimagines real-time collaboration through a terminal-inspired UI.
-Forms on the Home page handle structured actions like creating or joining rooms, while the in-room terminal focuses on real-time collaboration: chatting, renaming yourself, listing your rooms, and leaving/deleting sessions.
-Account creation and login happen through the dedicated `/auth` page so the terminal can remain focused on collaboration tasks.
+The dedicated Rooms page handles structured actions like creating or joining rooms, while the in-room terminal focuses on real-time collaboration: chatting, renaming yourself, and leaving/deleting sessions.
+Account creation and login happen through the `/auth` page so the terminal can remain focused on collaboration tasks.
 The surrounding layout keeps things simple: the primary terminal sits beside contextual cards for room info and guides.
 Each room surfaces ownership metadata, optional passwords, and persistent history, while the homepage doubles as a command center with onboarding content.
 The experience stays minimal and fast—mirroring the original proposal—yet still meets the CS571 interactive requirements by featuring multiple pages, routed views, and meaningful components.

 ---